Orthodox Church of Finland: Swedish oppression

 The 17th century was a period of religious fanaticism and many religious wars as the newly emerged Protestant countries fought against countries that remained Catholic or Orthodox.
 At this time Sweden became a great force, expanding both southward and eastward.
 In Karelia the Swedish forces destroyed and burnt to the ground the monasteries of Valaam and Konevsky.
 Monks that did not flee, were killed.
 Many peasants met the same fate.

 Karelians mostly identified themselves with the Russians, and not with the Finns.
 Karelians rather called the Finns "ruotsalaiset," which is the Finnish word for Swedes.

 The Lutheran state church of Sweden tried to convert the Orthodox population.
 They were not allowed to obtain priests from Russia, which meant, in the long run, that they did not have priests at all.
-As Lutheranism was the only legal religion in Sweden, to be an Orthodox was a handicap in many ways.
-About two-thirds of the Orthodox population fled to Central Russia from under the oppression.
+As Lutheranism was the only legal religion in Sweden, to be Orthodox was difficult on many levels.
+About two-thirds of the Orthodox population fled to central Russia from the Swedish oppression.
 They formed the population of Tver Karelia.
 The Swedish state encouraged Lutheran Finns to occupy the deserted farms in Karelia.
-This massive flight of Orthodox Finns away from Finland meant that Eastern Orthodoxy was never again the main religion of any part of Finland.
+This massive flight of Orthodox Finns away from Finland meant that Eastern Orthodoxy was never again the majority religion of any part of Finland.
 However, in the remoter areas of Eastern Finland and Karelia, like Ilomantsi, the Eastern Orthodox Christianity survived.